hyssostech/sketch-thru-plan-sdk-js/quickstart/README.md

 STP triggers events asynchronously as user actions are interpreted as military symbols (and other types of entities, not covered here).
 This quickstart subscribes to:

 * onSymbolAdded - invoked whenever a new symbol is created as a result of successful combination of user speech and sketch
+* onSymbolModified - invoked whenever the properties of a symbol are modified
+* onSymbolDeleted - invoked whenever the a symbol is deleted/removed
 * onInkProcessed - invoked when strokes have been processed by STP.
 This event is useful for removing ink that either resulted in a successful symbol interpretation, or was dropped from consideration, to keep the interface clean
 * onSpeechRecognized - provides feedback on the speech to text interpretation.
 This even is optional, but provides meaningful feedback to users.
 * onStpMessage - is triggered by STP when a message needs to be brought to the user's attention, for example notices of disconnection, communication failures.